-The following examples illustrate the appropriate Traffic Allocation and Variation Exposure settings per the nature of each use-case:
+The following examples illustrate the appropriate traffic allocation and variation exposure settings for each use case:

 The hero banner of the website is managed with Dynamic Content.
 There are always 3 promotions running.
 All 3 are replaced every week.

-- Traffic Allocation: Dynamic – this is an ongoing continuous optimization campaign in which variations are updated frequently; since changes are frequent and we don’t have two weeks to wait for a winner, dynamic allocation will yield the best results.
+This is an ongoing, continuous optimization campaign in which variations are updated frequently.
+Because changes are frequent and you can't wait 2 weeks for a winner, this method yields the best results.

-- Variation Exposure: Session Stickiness – since the hero banner is prominent and bears high impact on the visitor’s experience, it’s important to keep the experience consistent throughout the session; it’s less critical that future sessions provide the same experience – furthermore, if the current variation didn’t lead to a conversion, it’s important to give a different variation a chance.
+Because the hero banner is prominent and has a high impact on the visitor’s experience, it’s important to keep the experience consistent throughout the session.
+It’s less critical that future sessions provide the same experience, and furthermore, if the current variation didn’t lead to a conversion, it’s important to give a different variation a chance.

-In an attempt to increase the number of subscribers to a newsletter, the marketer launches an overlay that appears for non-registered users.
-Uncertain which incentive will perform best, the marketer decides to run an experiment of two competing variations:
+To increase the number of subscribers to a newsletter, you launch an overlay campaign that's served to non-registered users.
+Uncertain which incentive will perform best, you decide to run an experiment with two competing variations:

-- Traffic Allocation: A/B Test – The Overlay will remain in effect in the long run, and therefore making a conclusive decision is paramount.
+The overlay will remain in effect in the long run, so making a conclusive decision is paramount.

-- Variation Exposure: User Stickiness – Different promotions are offered, thereby conflicting messages are highly likely to confuse the visitor, and in the case of a conversion – would make it hard to understand to which variation the subscription should be attributed.
+Different promotions with conflicting messages can confuse your visitors, and for conversions, make it hard to understand to which variation the subscription should be attributed.
+Each visitor should, therefore, only see one version.

-A good rule of thumb is that A/B test usually calls for user-stickiness, and dynamic allocations calls for session-stickiness.
+A good rule of thumb is that A/B tests usually call for user stickiness, and dynamic allocations call for session stickiness.